arosecra/brooke/README.md

 - ui:
+	- consider create a separate component for each action
+		- makes other html simple
+		- can implement actionable
+		- doing this allows action button component to inject the actionable
+		- can have an 'act' function in actionable
+		- can also accomodate more customized buttons
+		- can inject all actionables
+		- can be named
+		-

 	- convert all services to components (allows for hierarchal injection)

 	- consider injecting resource values. actions that use the resource will take the resource as a parameter